scalar-af/aws-loft-2017-container-lab/labs/lab3/chapter3.md

 ## Decompose the application

+**Note: if you skipped lab 2, move on to the "Create the Dockerfiles" section**

 In the previous lab we created an "all-in-one" application.
 Let's enter the container and explore.

 ```bash